Return to the PCRE2 index page.

 --enable-newline-is-anycauses PCRE2 to recognize any Unicode newline sequence.
 The Unicode newline sequences are the three just mentioned, plus the single characters VT (vertical tab, U+000B), FF (form feed, U+000C), NEL (next line, U+0085), LS (line separator, U+2028), and PS (paragraph separator, U+2029).
 The final option is

---enable-newline-is-nulwhich causes NUL (binary zero) is set as the default line-ending character.
+--enable-newline-is-nulwhich causes NUL (binary zero) to be set as the default line-ending character.

 Whatever default line ending convention is selected when PCRE2 is built can be overridden by applications that use the library.
 At build time it is recommended to use the standard for your operating system.